What Should You Do Next?

 Second, you need to obtain a certified copy of your marriage certificate.
 If you can’t find your original, contact the town hall in the city you were married in and they will explain the process.
 Unless you were married outside of the United States, the Court will not allow you to file your Complaint for Divorce without your marriage certificate (unless there are emergency circumstances present, in which case the court may allow you to file the certificate late via a Motion.)

-Dedicated and Compassionate Northborough Divorce Lawyer
+Speak With A Dedicated And Compassionate Divorce Lawyer

 Third, create a plan of action.
-If you have funds readily available for retaining counsel, or even if you have to proceed with Limited Assistance Representation, schedule a consultation with a dedicated Westborough divorce lawyer.
+If you have funds readily available for retaining counsel, or even if you have to proceed with Limited Assistance Representation, schedule a consultation with a dedicated divorce lawyer.
 During your meeting with Attorney Leila J. Wons, you will discuss the divorce process in depth, review potential problems that may arise given your specific circumstances, and also create a homework list for things that need to be completed prior to or immediately following the filing of your Complaint for Divorce.

 Every family law matter is unique and deserving of specialized attention, not cookie-cutter answers or service.
 Attorney Wons will explain the Automatic Restraining Order on Assets that takes effect once the opposing party is served with the Complaint for Divorce, and how this will impact your pre-filing planning to ensure financial stability throughout the divorce matter.
 She will also discuss the difference between physical and legal custody of the children, the court’s standard for making custody determinations, and the possible consequences of reaching agreements with your spouse regarding custody and child support.
 If alimony applies in your specific situation, Attorney Wons will explain the new alimony reform, when it takes effect, and how it may impact a child support order or division of the marital estate.

-Making the decision to file for divorce is the first, and sometimes hardest, step towards resolving your family law matters.
-Doing your "homework", seeking experienced legal assistance and becoming informed about the divorce process will ensure that you stay afloat in the dark and often tumultuous waters of the legal system.
+Making the decision to file for divorce is the first, and sometimes hardest, step toward resolving your family law matters.
+Doing your “homework”, seeking experienced legal assistance and becoming informed about the divorce process will ensure that you stay afloat in the dark and often tumultuous waters of the legal system.